 You can contact our Data Protection Officer with regard to any issues related to the processing of your personal information, including exercising any of your rights or making a complaint.

 We encourage people to bring to our attention any instances where they think our collection, or use, of information is unfair, misleading or inappropriate.

 To object to marketing, email email@example.com.
 Include your name, business name, contact details and that you object to your information being used for marketing purposes.

 Alternatively you can contact the Data Protection Officer via:

 Phone: 0191 425 4971

 Please state clearly that your request concerns a data protection matter, and provide a clear description of your requirements.

-Note: We may need to request additional information to verify your identity before we action your request.
+Note: We may need to request additional information to verify your identity or clarify your request before we action your request.